 Analyze the fundamental movements of the pelvis and thigh with respect to joint and muscle actions.

 Describe the common athletic injuries of the pelvis, hip, and thigh.

 Perform an anatomical analysis of the hip region in a motor skill.

 The relationship between the pelvic girdle and hip is somewhat similar to that between the shoulder girdle and shoulder joint.
 Just as the scapula tilts or rotates to put the glenoid fossa in a favorable position for the movements of the humerus, so does the pelvic girdle tilt and rotate to put the acetabulum in a favorable position for the movements of the femur.
 There are these differences, however.
 Whereas the left and right sides of the shoulder girdle can move independently, the pelvic girdle can move only as a unit.
 The difference in depth of socket also limits the movement at the hip joint but is vital to accommodate the weight-bearing function of this joint.
 Furthermore, whereas the movements of the shoulder girdle take place in its own joints (sternoclavicular and acromioclavicular), the pelvic girdle is dependent on the lumbosacral and other lumbar joints, and the hip joints, for its movements.
 Hence, an analysis of the movements of the pelvic girdle must always be stated in terms of both spinal and hip action.

 The pelvis (Figure 7.1) is a rigid, bony basin that serves as a massive connecting link between the trunk and the lower extremities.
 Each pelvic bone (os innominatum) is made up of three bones: the ilium, ischium, and pubis.
 These bones become fused into a single bone by about the time of puberty.
 The two pelvic bones together form the pelvic girdle.
-This bony girdle or basin is firmly attached to the sacrum at the sacroiliac articulation, an articulation that is difficult to classify.
-It presents ...
+This bony girdle or basin is firmly attached to the sacrum at the sacroiliac articulation, an articulation that is difficult ...